 The NSW Government's Program Evaluation Guidelines and associated Evaluation Toolkit outlines key considerations and a process for planning, managing and undertaking evaluation in the NSW government context.
-It identifies the starting point for the planning of an evaluation is the program logic model that articulates how the project activities should lead to the desired outcomes.
-The program logic model also articulates what resources and conditions (inputs) are required to support the activities at the necessary intensity and quality.
+It identifies the starting point for the planning of an evaluation is the program logic model that articulates how the project activities will lead to the desired outcomes.
+The program logic model also articulates what resources and conditions (inputs) are required to support the activities at the necessary intensity and quality (outputs).
 To assist with establishing the Process and Outcome Evaluation Program, this section articulates program logic models for each of the key domains associated with the four technology initiatives: tablets, LiViT, alcoves and family video visit.

 Using these program logic models as the starting point, managers and practitioners responsible for key domains or initiatives will develop an evaluation brief with the support of the DR-R&D Group.
-As suggested in the Evaluation Toolkit. in the early stages of implementation the emphasis will be on formative evaluation with close practitioner and prison user involvement.
-Formative evaluation is concerned with user experience and program delivery, and seeks to contribute to program improvement, learning and decisions about incremental changes.
+As suggested in the Evaluation Toolkit In the early stages of implementation, formative evaluation with close practitioner and prisoner user involvement will be the focus.
+Formative evaluation is concerned with user experience and program delivery, and seek to contribute to program improvement, learning and decisions about incremental changes.
 Once the initiatives are established, summative evaluation assessing whether the initiatives lead to the outcomes as intended becomes the focus along with decisions around continuation.